vipulgupta3104/EVALUATING-XAI-LOCALIZATION-FIDELITY-ON-CHEST-X-RAY-IMAGES/README.md

   https://aimi.stanford.edu/datasets/chexpert-chest-x-rays
   https://www.kaggle.com/datasets/ashery/chexpert

 These datasets provide chest X-ray images along with **ground-truth infection segmentation masks**, enabling quantitative evaluation of XAI localization performance.
+To use these datasets, code is also provided in their respective folders in order to preprocess and get guidance over their usage.

 ## 🔍 Key Features